Best 'Main Street' Shopping Districts in All 50 States

 The motto of Calumet in Michigan's Upper Peninsula is "respecting our past, building our future" -- evident in the friendly Sixth Street downtown hub.
 In summer, Pasty Fest celebrates the Cornish food devoured by miners a century ago.
 In winter, Christmas in Calumet features caroling and horse-drawn carriage rides.
 No matter what time of year, there's dining and shopping in this town of about 700 people.

-Parkville's Christmas on the River is entering its 24th year, and the historic downtown is known for its wide variety of stores and merchants, including antiques, art, home decor, and boutiques.
+Parkville's historic downtown is known for its wide variety of stores and merchants, including antiques, art, home decor, and boutiques.
 There is also an eclectic mix of eateries, restaurants, and snack shops in this traditional small town of about 10,000.

 On Red Lodge's Broadway Avenue, visitors follow in the footsteps of figures such as Calamity Jane, Wild Bill Hickok, and the Sundance Kid, who once robbed a bank there.
 Today, the downtown has the modern trappings of restaurants, hotels, shops, and galleries against the stunning backdrop of the Beartooth Mountains.

 One of the largest historic districts in the country, downtown Virginia City is a former silver mining camp that looks like it was created by Western movie set designers in Hollywood.
 Amid a lively shopping, dining, and arts scene, along with a half-dozen antiques dealers, there are three shops that take old-timey photos.